Seymour Guado: Reception

 An article in The Outline mentioned that the character's challenging battles contributed to Final Fantasy X having "exciting and strategic" gameplay.
 A reviewer for the entertainment website Cinelinx praised the third battle against Seymour for its difficulty, writing "To this day, the victory over Seymour is still one of my all-time favorite video game moments."

 In the 2009 thesis Final Fantasy X and Video Game Narrative: Re-Imagining the Quest Story, literary scholar Mark Host writes "Seymour is interesting in that he is the antithesis of Tidus, and more than a mere obstacle to the party."
-Host likens the pair to the epic characters Beowulf and Grendel, as both Grendel and Seymour were social outcasts who lived in exile and murdered a member of their own family.
+Host likens Tidus and Seymour to the epic characters Beowulf and Grendel, as both Grendel and Seymour were social outcasts who lived in exile.
+Host also argues the similarities between the characters' backstories extend to their reasons for being exiled, with Grendel's banishment being a result of his father murdering a family member, while Seymour's exiling was ordered by his father and preceded his murder.

 In his Meaning and emotion in Squaresoft's Final Fantasy X: Re-theorising realism and identification in video games, media studies lecturer Glen Spoors argues that the "constant re-typing of Seymour is central to FFX's hermeneutics", noting that his perception by the player evolves from "romantic competitor" and "young leader" to "politician" and "treacherous tyrant", "patricidal" and "genocidal lunatic", to eventually "psychologically disturbed."
 Spoors considers his character design to be a collection of taboos, most notably miscegenation, while also suggesting that the character has a sexually ambiguous presentation.
 Spoors regards Seymour as a false hero and draws parallels between him and the story's over-arching antagonist, Yu Yevon, arguing that the two are an allegory for "how giving into fear and hate can give rise to escalating, pointless suffering."